nicroth/credit-cards/Protection Benefits/Chase Freedom.md

 ###### Trip Cancellation and Trip Interruption

 Signature Version: Coverage up to **$5,000** for each covered trip.
 If any or all of the trip was paid for using redeemable rewards, you will be reimbursed for rewards used.
-Covers interruptions such as bodily injury, loss of live, sever weather, change in military orders, terrorist actions, jury duty, or finding your dwelling to be uninhabitable.
+Covers interruptions such as bodily injury, loss of life, sever weather, change in military orders, terrorist actions, jury duty, or finding your dwelling to be uninhabitable.

 Platinum Version: Not offered.